adam-enko/gradle-datalyzer/README.md

 # Gradle Datalyzer

-Gradle Datalyzer is a tool for gathering an overview about a Gradle project.
+Gradle Datalyzer is a tool for gathering an overview of a Gradle project.

 Datalyzer is only intended to be used by JetBrains research participants.